ModelValidationProgram/MVP-NonClinalAF/notebook/20210821_KEL_investigeFailedSims.md

 - [x] Email Research Computing
 - [ ] Meet with RC
-  - Want to upload R to version 4.0.3 in my conda environment /work/lotterhos/MVP-NonClinalAF/src/env/MVP_env.yml
+  - [ ] Want to upload R to version 4.0.3 in my conda environment /work/lotterhos/MVP-NonClinalAF/src/env/MVP_env.yml or make a new environment
-  - Want to make submission of simulations more efficient: /work/lotterhos/MVP-NonClinalAF/src/run_nonAF_sims_0Slim.sh
+  - [ ] Want to make submission of simulations more efficient: /work/lotterhos/MVP-NonClinalAF/src/run_nonAF_sims_0Slim.sh
-  - How to set the maximum time limits
+  - [ ] How to set the maximum time limits (if needed)
-  -
+  - [ ] submit R script with dependency that previous script finishes first

 ### 8/27 second submission